opendistro/for-elasticsearch-docs/docs/sql/index.md

 ### Syntax analysis exception

-If you get the following "Invalid SQL query" error:
+You might receive the following error if the plugin can't parse your query:

 ```json
 {